 PCBDD staff may limit visit participants to those necessary to complete the visit.

 PCBDD staff may request to sit on a hard surface that can be cleaned and sanitized before and after sitting.
 PCBDD staff may also bring their own chair that can be cleaned and sanitized between visits.

-After the visit, PCBDD staff will clean and sanitize any laptop, tablet, binder, pen, or other equipment used during the visit.
+After the visit, PCBDD staff will clean and sanitize any laptop, tablet, binder, pen, or other equipment and supplies used during the visit.

 ALA facilitation in the schools will take place as directed by the individual school.
 Staff conducting ALA activities will use hand sanitizer upon entering any building or facility and throughout the course of ALA facilitation.

 Pioneering Possibilities has resumed connections and are meeting virtually until further notice.

 CCMEP and Job Search remain suspended until further notice.

 CCMEP, Job Search, and Pioneering Possibilities remain suspended until further notice.